lichen-community-systems/youme/docs/index.md

 ## Core Components

-The core components in YouMe can be used to request access via the WebMIDI API, to interact with ports, and to connect ports to each other.
+The core components in YouMe can be used to request access to MIDI devices, to interact with ports, and to connect ports to each other.
 See [the core component docs](./core-components.md) for more details.

 ## UI Components